gomarcd/digibot/README.md

 ## Usage

-- Clone repo
+- Clone repo & `cd` into dir
-- Make desired changes to `docker-compose.yml`
+- `mv example.env .env` and fill as needed
+- `mv example.docker-compose.yml docker-compose.yml` & change as needed
 - Do `docker compose up -d`

 Your application is now available at the specified port, default is: `localhost:5000`.